Highview Christiania Lutheran Free Church

-In the early 1850s, a group of Norwegian immigrant first arrived in Eureka Township.
+In the early 1850s, a group of Norwegian immigrants first arrived in Eureka Township.
 A Norwegian language Lutheran congregation was formally organized in 1860.
 Their church was first known as the Norwegian-Danish Evangelical Lutheran Church in Christiana Settlement.

-The carpenter Gothic church was built under the direction of Hans Berg Larsen between 1877-78.
-It located on the site of the congregation's original 1865 log church.
-The church was dedicated in 1878.
-It is one of the oldest church buildings in continuous use in the state of Minnesota.
-Christiania Lutheran Free Church has been known as the Highview Christiania Lutheran Church since 1966.
-The church building was added to the National Register of Historic Places in 2010.
+The carpenter Gothic church was built under the direction of Hans Berg Larsen between 1877 and 1878, on the site of the old log church and dedicated in 1878.
+It is one of the oldest church buildings in continuous use in the state of Minnesota and has been called the Highview Christiania Lutheran Church since 1966.
+It was added to the National Register of Historic Places in 2010.